matthieuSolente/pedantic-semantic-cta-link-generator-with-vml/README.md

 ### VML button generator by Matthieu Solente
+See a working example on my [codepen](https://codepen.io/matthieuSolente/pen/PoybBwY)

-Based on Mark Robbins pedantic semantics cta link, updated in april 2023.
-You'll find all explanations here : https://www.goodemailcode.com/email-code/link-button
+Based on [Mark Robbins](https://www.goodemailcode.com/email-code/link-button) pedantic semantics cta link, updated in april 2023.
+You'll find all explanations on his blog.

 From its code for a CTA in html, I created this generator that automatically generates the right measures in em, for better accessibility.
 The peculiarity of this button is that it uses the mso-font-width and mso-text-raise attributes to set the padding on Outlook.
 I